Deepak-Kambala/MarkIt-extension/README.md

-MarkIt - Chrome Extension
+MarkIt - Chrome Extension 📖
-📖 Table of Contents
-Overview

-Use Cases

-Features

-Technology Stack

-Installation Guide

-File Structure

-Usage Guide

-Technical Architecture

-API Reference

-Troubleshooting

-Development Guide

-Contributing

-License

 🎯 Overview

-Highlight Saver Pro is a powerful Chrome extension that allows users to save, manage, and export text highlights from any webpage.
-With a simple right-click, users can capture important text snippets along with their source URLs, organize them in a beautiful interface, and export to PDF for offline reference.
+MarkIt (Highlight Saver Pro) is a powerful Chrome extension that lets users save, manage, and export text highlights from any webpage.
+With a simple right-click, you can capture important text snippets along with their source URLs, organize them in a sleek interface, and export to PDF for offline reference.

 💼 Use Cases
 🎓 Academic Research

 Save key quotes from research papers

 Collect references with source links